IceCreamYou/THREE.Terrain/README.md

 You can play around with some of the parameters and see what happens in the [demo](https://icecreamyou.github.io/THREE.Terrain/).

-Default methods for generating terrain procedurally include Diamond-Square (a better version of Midpoint Displacement), Perlin and Simplex noise, Value noise, Weierstrass functions, Worley noise (aka Cell or Voronoi noise), and various combinations of those.
+Methods for generating terrain procedurally that are available by default include Diamond-Square (a better version of Midpoint Displacement), Perlin and Simplex noise, Value noise, Weierstrass functions, Worley noise (aka Cell or Voronoi noise), and various combinations of those.

 ### Exporting and Importing